Tellusant/docs/work-notes/mkt-1.md

 Every one of them describes someone buying **accumulated evidence**.

 There is a pattern that is almost uncanny.

-This is extremely revealing.

-None of your examples describe a company buying **Tellusant**.

-Every one of them describes someone buying **accumulated evidence**.

 ---
 The buying process today looks like this: